chaseofthejungle/types-of-databases/README.md

 | **Vector Based** | Quick retrieval, machine learning (including complex tasks), similarity searching. |

 <hr />

+## 3. Scaling Features

 Four of the unique ways that databases scale (and can handle increasing traffic/data requests) include...
-<br /><br />

 | Feature | Explanation |
 | ------ | ------ |
 | **Indexing** | This is the use of 'pointers', in which keys in memory (indexes, or indices) are mapped to rows/records in a table. |